 Mind Mapping for Emotions

 Mind mapping doesn’t always have to be tied to tasks or organizing work.
 It can also be a tool to help neurodivergent individuals make sense of complex emotions or social situations.
+Mind mapping helps individuals organize the multitude of thoughts that occur within their head, making it easier to manage emotions.
 Start with a central node with an emotion or a recent emotional situation.
 Have your teen create branches and sub-branches that work to describe different scenarios where the difficult emotion may arise, different strategies to manage the emotion, and what has worked in the past.
 This can be a helpful resource to have on hand for your teen when they might be struggling with emotional control.

 Sample Mind Mapping Exercises

-Need more sample templates?
+Need more sample templates and examples?
 Download our free .pdf downloadable mind mapping worksheets.
 These templates have multiple different blank visual samples and are customizable for your learner as they begin practicing mind mapping exercises.

 Tips for Teaching Mind Mapping